Homepage

 The Cuban cow that could have fed 200 children a day

-Audio of the baseball player César Prieto has been leaked from when he was playing in Cuba
+Audio of the baseball player César Prieto has been leaked from his time playing in Cuba

-The Death of José Martí: From the Official Account to Historical Truth
+The Death of José Martí: From the Official Narrative to Historical Truth

-MINCULT protesters reveal testimonies and evidence of the beating they received from Cuban authorities
+MINCULT protesters reveal testimonies and evidence of the beating received from Cuban authorities

-Missile Crisis: 58 Years of the Cuban Nuclear Adventure
+Missile Crisis: 58 Years of Cuba's Nuclear Adventure

-Exodus of '94: Fidel Castro opened the borders of Cuba as a crisis strategy
+Exodus of '94: Fidel Castro opened Cuba's borders as a crisis strategy

 The story of the Galician Eduardo Barreiros, creator of the Taíno engines in Cuba